keyforgerules/keyforgerules.github.io/README.md

 creature.
 Any time a creature enters play or changes control, the active player chooses which flank of its controller’s battleine it is placed on.

+If a battleline only has one creature in it, that creature is on both the left and right flank and is considered a _flank_ creature.

 ### FORGE

 For details on forging keys, see page 4.